rfabbri/pd-macambira/externals/iem/pdoctave/Readme.txt

 pdoctave:

-pd-octave shall be an interface to octave, mainly in order to access octaves command-line functionality and enourmous function space.
+pd-octave shall be an interface to octave, mainly in order to access octaves command-line functionality and enormous function space.

 This idea was started approximately in February 2005.